ramonxm/functional-programming/README.md

 ## PLoP

 - Place-Oriented Programming;
-- Nova informações substituem as antigas;
+- New information replaces the old;
-- Surgiu de uma limitação do início da computação
+- Arose from a limitation in early computing
-- Pouca RAM e pouco disco
+- Limited RAM and disk space

 1940 → I invented a bit of memory

 1953 → I invented a byte of memory